 The Echo project ("Echo") consists of nine claims totaling 4,066 hectares (10,048 acres) located in the prolific eastern Athabasca Basin.
-Echo is host to a 6-kilometre long electromagnetic anomaly which has been defined by several past operators with different modern airborne electromagnetic surveys but received very little ground follow up exploration.
-A 2007 drill hole by Denson Mines Corp. in the centre of the anomaly encountered highly de-silicified sandstone, and the hole was abandoned only a few metres into the basement rocks.
+Echo is host to a 6-kilometre long EM anomaly which has been defined by several past operators with different modern airborne EM surveys but received very little ground follow up exploration.
+A 2007 drill hole by Denson in the centre of the anomaly encountered highly de-silicified sandstone, and the hole was abandoned only a few metres into the basement rocks.
 This alteration of the sandstone is uncommon in the Echo area, and is interpreted as being indicative of alteration processes possibly associated with uranium mineralization.
-ALX is re-interpreting the electromagnetic anomaly and believes that the most prospective target has not yet been tested.
+ALX is reviewing the historical EM anomaly and believes that the most prospective target has not yet been tested.